 - Engineering, architectural and design costs related to a specific project, such as detailed engineering specifications and working drawings. - Construction or any costs of implementation of projects or plans. - Costs not associated with the development of plans or other planning activities, as described in 24 C.F.R. § 570.205.

 5 Program Eligibility

-Grant recipients could be any of Puerto Rico's seventy-eight (78) designated municipalities.
+Potential grant recipients include could be any of Puerto Rico's seventy-eight (78) designated municipalities.